HEIGVD-Course-PDI/pdi-lab-markov/README.md

 #### Todo

-- [ ] Complete the function `def limiting_distribution(P, n)` that computes the limiting distribution of the transition matrix P, for n steps.
+- [ ] Complete the function `def limiting_distributions(P, n)` that computes the limiting distributions of the transition matrix P, for n steps.
 - [ ] Answer the questions in file `Questions-tennis.md`.